The Dancer (2016 film): Production

-The Dancer was Stéphanie Di Giusto's feature film directing debut.
-Di Giusto, Thomas Bidegain and Sarah Thiebaud wrote the script, with Alain Attal producing the film through Les Productions du Trésor, along with Les Films du Fleuve, Wild Bunch, and Sirena Film.
+Di Giusto, Thomas Bidegain and Sarah Thiebaud wrote the script, with Alain Attal producing the film through Les Productions du Trésor, along with Wild Bunch, Belgium's Les Films du Fleuve, and Czech Republic's Sirena Film.
 The score was composed by Max Richter.

 Jody Sperling served as creative consultant for the film, choreographer for Loie's dances and was also Soko's personal dance coach.
 Soko trained 7 hours a day for two months and did not use a body double in the film.
 The dance scenes were performed by herself.

 Speaking of Loie Fuller's relationship with Louis d'Orsay portrayed in the film, Di Giusto said; "I ended up taking a few liberties with the truth, such as inventing the character of Louis d'Orsay, played by Gaspard Ulliel.
 I needed a masculine presence in the film, which is otherwise filled with women.
 Loïe Fuller was gay and it was important for me not to make that the subject of the film.
-Louis d'Orsay is a moving character: he is the film’s sacrificed man."
+Louis d'Orsay is a moving character: he is the film's sacrificed man."

 Filming

 Principal photography on the film began on 28 September 2015, and wrapped up on 10 December 2015.
 Filming took place in France and the Czech Republic.

 Di Giusto wanted to have two shots of Soko crossing the Atlantic on a boat, but it was not possible due to the film's low budget, so in February 2016 she embarked on a ferry with Soko and the producers Marie Jardillier and Emma Javaux and shot the scenes without any permit, just with a camera and Soko.